 \subsection{Riemannian manifolds}

 The theory for Riemannian manifolds is completely analogous to that for simplicial complexes.
-Analogously to \eqref{lap3.1}, we have the Hodge decomposition for the Hodge Laplacian in Riemannian geometry.
+We consider Riemannian manifolds that, for simplicity, we assume to be connected (to make the eigenvalue 0 of the Laplace-Beltrami operator simple) and compact (to avoid certain analytical difficulties that are not central for our story). \\ Analogously to \eqref{lap3.1}, we have the Hodge decomposition for the Hodge Laplacian in Riemannian geometry.
 From the exterior differential $d_k$ and its adjoint $d_k^*$, which satisfy

 we can form the three operators, the \emph{$k$-dimensional up Laplace operator}

 the \emph{$k$-dimensional down Laplace operator}

 and the \emph{$k$-dimensional Laplace operator} \eqref{h2},